Kim Jong Un’s Health Is In ‘Grave Danger’ Following Cardiovascular Surgery, Report Claims

-Kim Jong Un is in “grave danger” following surgery that has kept him from attending a key event and sparked speculation about his health, a new report claims.
+Kim Jong Un is in “grave danger” following surgery that has kept him from attending a key event, sparking speculation about his health, a new report claims.

-CNN senior reporter Jim Sciutto tweeted on Monday that United States is following the situation closely and that the North Korean leader’s health is said to be in “grade danger” following a surgical procedure.
+CNN senior reporter Jim Sciutto tweeted on Monday that the United States is following the situation closely as the North Korean leader’s health is said to be in “grave danger” following a surgical procedure.

 Breaking: The US is monitoring intelligence that North Korean leader Kim Jong Un’s health is in grave danger following a surgery, a US official with direct knowledge tells me.